cloudnativelabs/kube-router/docs/user-guide.md

 ## IPVS Graceful termination support

-As of 0.2.6 we support experimental graceful termination of IPVS destinations.
-When possible the pods's TerminationGracePeriodSeconds is used, if it cannot be retrived for some reason the fallback period is 30 seconds and can be adjusted with `--ipvs-graceful-period` cli-opt
+We support experimental graceful termination of IPVS destinations.
+When possible, the pod's `TerminationGracePeriodSeconds` is used.
+If it cannot be retrieved for some reason, the fallback period of 30 seconds and can be adjusted with `--ipvs-graceful-period` cli-opt

-graceful termination works in such a way that when kube-router receives a delete endpoint notification for a service it's weight is adjusted to 0 before getting deleted after he termination grace period has passed or the Active & Inactive connections goes down to 0.
+graceful termination works in such a way that when kube-router receives a delete endpoint notification for a service its weight is adjusted to 0 before getting deleted after the termination grace period has passed or the Active & Inactive connections goes down to 0.

 ## MTU